salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-analytics.md

 ### Subscriber Key

 Using Subscriber Key, you can link track cart, track conversion, and other Collect API analytic events with a specific user.
-Subscriber Key is included in the Collect API payload and can contain information such as email addess, mobile number, customer number, etc. See [Updating Subscriber Key]({{ site.baseurl }}/features/subscriber-key.html) for more information.
+Subscriber Key is included in the Collect API payload and can contain information such as email addess, mobile number, device ID, etc. See [Updating Subscriber Key]({{ site.baseurl }}/features/subscriber-key.html) for more information.

 ## Access Web & Mobile Analytics